Chile's street art for blind people

 Video

-Chile's capital Santiago has put up tactile versions of some of its street art in an attempt to make the city's murals more accessible.
+Tactile boards have been introduced in Chile's capital to make the city's murals more accessible.

-Although such representations of artwork are common in museums and art galleries, the Chilean capital has created them for street art and murals.

 -